Frenz86/boston-housing-ml-model/README.md

 # Boston Housing Price Prediction

 This is a simple Machine Learning Model that helps predict housing prices in Boston.
-Its written using scikit learn and pickled using Flask for use in a production system via an API endpoint
+Its written using scikit learn and pickled using Flask for use in a production system via an API endpoint.

+The Model is not accurate and thus should not be used in any production systems.
+The focus of this codebase is to be able to pickle the model onto a REST API.

 ## Installation